No script

 The communist revolution started on 16 Dec 1989 when the supporters of a Hungarian pastor peacefully protested against his removal by the local authorities.
 Police intervened using force and opened fire - which only angered protesters further.

 As news of these events spread to families and friends, in the following days protests quickly erupted in other cities and factories in Western Romania.
-Eventually the events reached their climax in 23 December in Bucharest when dictator Nicolae Ceausescu fled and was later executed.
+Eventually, the events reached their climax on 23 December in Bucharest when dictator Nicolae Ceausescu fled and was later executed.

 Timisoara today